akosela/crux-install/README.md

 ## crux-install

-Installation script for CRUX[1].
+Interactive installation script for CRUX[1].
 It is completely text based and assumes sane defaults.
-It speeds up CRUX installation by automating manual steps.
-It also allows to customize it.
+It speeds up CRUX installation by automating manual steps and also allows customization.

 ## Install